2017 resolution to become an Immigrant Welcoming Conference

 The Immigration Working Group is connected with the National Collaborative on Immigration (sign up to be part of the Collaboration here) through Refugee and Migration Ministries of the United Church of Christ.

-The IWG is in the early stages of a new initiative to promote the purchase of Fair Trade products–starting with coffee–by congregations in the Wisconsin Conference.
-(For example: Just Coffee/Café Justo , a coffee cooperative; coffee is grown in southern Chiapas and roasted in Agua Prieta, Sonora, Mexico.)
+The IWG is committed to promoting the purchase of Fair Trade products such as coffee by congregations in the Wisconsin Conference.
+(For example: Just Coffee/Café Justo, a grower-owned coffee cooperative; coffee is grown in southern Chiapas and roasted in Agua Prieta, Sonora, Mexico.
+Café Justo’s mssion is to deliver high quality, organic, enviromentally conscious cofee to customers at a price that is fair and just and thereby provide incentive for people to remain on their family farms.)
 We are hoping to help congregations and individuals connect the dots between human migration and climate change, and how buying fair trade can make a difference.

 Recordings (all approximately 90 minutes in length) may be accessed here: